-An ocarina's body forms a hollow chamber which is used to produce sund.
-It also features multiple resting points for fingers, the tail and cappello noted below.
+An ocarina's body forms a hollow chamber which is used to produce sound.
+It also features multiple points that can be used to support the instrument.

 The mouthpiece includes the windway where the player blows.
 It is often slightly angled for ergonomic reasons.